windmissing/NLP-important-papers/CRFRNN/Iteration.md

 > **[warning]** [?] 这一句没看懂

-Compatibility between the two labels l and l ′ is parameterized by the label compatibility function µ(l,l ′ ).
-The Potts model, given by $\mu(l,l′)=[l\neq l′]$, where [.] is the Iverson bracket, assigns a fixed penalty if different labels are assigned to pixels with similar properties.
+Compatibility between the two labels l and l ' is parameterized by the label compatibility function µ(l,l ' ).
+The Potts model, given by $\mu(l,l')=[l\neq l']$, where [.] is the Iverson bracket, assigns a fixed penalty if different labels are assigned to pixels with similar properties.
 A limitation of this model is that it **assigns the same penalty for all different pairs** of labels.
 Intuitively, better results can be obtained **by taking the compatibility between different label pairs into account and penalizing the assignments accordingly**.
 For example, assigning labels “person” and “bicycle” to nearby pixels should have a lesser penalty than assigning “sky” and “bicycle”.
 Therefore, learning the function µ from data is preferred to fixing it in advance with Potts model.
-We also relax our compatibility transform model by assuming $\mu(l,l′) \neq \mu(l′ ,l)$ in general.
+We also relax our compatibility transform model by assuming $\mu(l,l') \neq \mu(l' ,l)$ in general.

 Compatibility transform step can be viewed as another convolution layer where the spatial receptive field of the filter is 1 × 1, and the number of input and output channels are both L. Learning the weights of this filter is equivalent to learning the label compatibility function µ.
 Transferring error differentials from the output of this step to the input can be done since this step is a usual convolution operation.